wvallen/aggregatedfolds_live/src/posts/250531-the-coherence-of-thought.md

 When we say *the universe experiences itself*, might it begin here — in such encounters?
 Two entities adrift in gradients, responding to presence, imprinting upon one another.

 In the eye, the language of sensing has changed, yet remains the same.

 Evening folds through the city — photons arriving from our nearest star, filtered through the atmosphere at a slant.
 What remains is gold, warmth — the familiar hues of twilight, gilding stone and shadow.
 Through the window of a waiting car, this ancient light slips through glass and shadow.
 One finds its way to a photoreceptor, where rhodopsin folds in response.
 The cascade begins.

 Signals weave upward.
 Retina.
 Thalamus.
 Cortex.
 Motion and light bind into coherence.

 Through the rearview mirror, an entity moves — skipping across the street, blonde hair catching the gold light.
 Tall palms sway above.
 The hum of the motor threads beneath the moment.
-Photons — filtered remnants of the star’s gift — reflect from skin, from pale hair, from fabric shaped by a life of choices.
+Photons — filtered remnants of the star’s gift — reflect from skin, from fabric shaped by a life of choices.
 An entity of experiences, of sensing and complexity.
 The photons cross my lens.
 Sight becomes signal.
 Signal folds inward.

 And I choose to hold it.

-It is beauty — a surface interaction that feels warm, resonant.
-A memory I choose to hold.
-An entity skipping through light, their surfaces shaped by unseen history, folds of experience, a complexity that might be told through language, through movement, through conceptual form.
-Skipping — dancing — across the street, beneath gold light.
+It is beauty — a surface interaction that resonates beneath thought.
+A coherence I choose to keep.
+An entity glimpsed in motion, their presence shaped by unseen history — by folds of experience, by memory that might speak through language, through movement, through conceptual form.
 Gesture as architecture, presence as art.
-I hold only the moment, the photons, the coherence they formed in me.
+I hold only this: the moment, the photons, the pattern they formed in me.
 Ciliates may not carry such layered meaning — yet perhaps, within their molecular folds, some early trace stirs.
 And we, evolved from such beginnings, seek these moments still — to fill our coordinates with beauty.
 Two entities meeting across photons, across gradients, across time.

 This is why I choose to remember.
 Why I choose to hold beauty in the folds of my mind.